 One important motivation for the construction of the Dragonfly Telephoto Array is to reduce scattered light in the PSF on large scales.
-Composed of well-coated and highly baffled telephoto lenses, Dragonfly is expected to have better controlled PSF wings compared to reflecting telescopes, since reflective surfaces introduce more scattering within the telescopes (\citealt{Nelson2007AnAO}).
-The PSF of Dragonfly was introduced in \cite{2014PASP..126...55A} where a PSF on degree scale was measured and found to have less energy in its outer wings than other wide-field survey telescopes.
+Composed of well-coated and highly baffled telephoto lenses, Dragonfly is expected to have better-controlled PSF wings compared to reflecting telescopes, since reflective surfaces introduce more scattering within the telescopes (\citealt{2008SPIE.7012E..31N}).
+The PSF of Dragonfly was introduced in \cite{2014PASP..126...55A}, where a PSF on a degree scale was measured and found to have less energy in its outer wings than other wide-field survey telescopes.
 More recently, \cite{2020MNRAS.495.4570M} has shown that the PSF effects on measurements of galaxy outskirts in Dragonfly data are relatively small by convolving simulated galaxies with the Dragonfly PSF.
 However, this has not been tested in general cases because direct measurement of an `instantaneous' local wide-angle PSF is a non-trivial task.

-In this paper, we present a self-consistent method for modeling the wide-angle PSF on deep images.
-Compared with classical methods for PSF measurement (e.g., doing azimuthally-averaged photometry with $\chi^2$ fitting of individual bright stars), our approach models the full 2D image as a complete `scene'.
-The methodology is particularly well-suited to crowded fields and ultra-deep images where the stray light from stars contaminates {every pixel below a certain surface brightness floor (\citealt{2009PASP..121.1267S})}.
+In this paper, we present a self-consistent method for modeling the wide-angle PSF in deep images.
+Compared with classical methods for PSF measurement (e.g., doing azimuthally averaged photometry with $\chi^2$ fitting of individual bright stars), our approach models the full 2D image as a complete `scene'.
+The methodology is particularly well suited to crowded fields and ultra deep images where the stray light from stars contaminates {every pixel below a certain surface brightness floor (\citealt{2009PASP..121.1267S})}.
 Bayesian analysis allows us to incorporate prior knowledge about the extended wings of the PSF, and of the sky background, into the modeling.
-Most importantly, our method provides the `instantaneous' PSF in the image, which is appropriate for the specific observation.
+Most importantly, our method can be run on any image and hence provide the PSF appropriate for that specific observation.